 - Visit to the roof: €3 per person

 You can’t visit Barcelona and not go to La Rambla.
-This pedestrian friendly part of town is a great no matter when you choose to visit, but night time it has a life of its own.
+This pedestrian-friendly part of town is great no matter when you choose to visit, but nighttime has a life of its own.

 You will find market-style shops, open-air dining, street performers, and lots and lots of people enjoying life.

 The Gothic Quarter is a unique section of Barcelona with plenty of character.

 You will find Gothic architecture, medieval cobblestone streets, and squares lined with quaint shops, cafes, bars, and Catalan restaurants.